3DOM-FBK/COLMAP_SLAM/README.md

 COLMAP_SLAM is a Visual-SLAM based on COLMAP API and is mainly intended for the development and testing of new SLAM features (deep-learning based tie points and matching, keyframe selection, global optimization, etc).
 The repository relys on Kornia (https://github.com/kornia/kornia) for matching, and some detectors and descriptors.

 Monocular and multicamera scenario are supported.
-We are joining an other repository with other features (GNSS and IMU aiding).
+We are joining an other repository with other features (loop-closure detection, GNSS and IMU aiding).
+We are optimizing the code for very long sequences.
 If interested in the project please contact us, you are free to join.

-Note the repository is an adaptation of COLMAP to work in real-time, for code and license please refer to [COLMAP](https://github.com/colmap/colmap)
+Note the repository is an adaptation of COLMAP to work in real-time, for code and license please refer to [COLMAP](https://github.com/colmap/colmap).

 | Local Feature      | Supported | Matcher     | Supported |
 |----------          |---------- |----------   |---------- |